DRUG INTERACTIONS IN PREGNANCY

 • what you treat as a supplement or “natural support”.

-If it is taken by mouth, used repeatedly or likely to meet another product from the cabinet, it belongs on the shared list.
+If something is taken by mouth, used repeatedly or likely to be combined with another product from the home medicine cabinet, it belongs on the shared list.

 First the list, then the interpretation

-This matters because pregnancy is not the time to guess from brand names.
-It is the time to prepare a good conversation. mojApteczka can help on the organisational side: a medicine scanner, data linked to the Polish registry for 78,000+ medicines, access to 8,000+ offline SPC documents, and known interaction checks supported by DDInter 2.0 with roughly 1.3 million combinations.
-But even with better information, the last word still belongs to your doctor or pharmacist.
-The tool is there to make that conversation complete rather than memory-based.
+This matters because pregnancy is not about guessing from names.
+It is about preparing a good consultation. mojApteczka can help on the organisational side: a medicine scanner, data based on RPL for 78,000+ medicines, access to 8,000+ offline SmPC documents, and checks for known interactions in the DDInter 2.0 database, which covers roughly 1.3 million combinations.
+But even the best tool does not replace a conversation with a doctor or pharmacist.
+Its role is to make that conversation based on a full list, not on memory.

 Four Examples Worth Checking Carefully

 This is one of the most common pregnancy questions.
-Iron often becomes part of the supplement routine, while an antibiotic may appear suddenly during an infection.
-Those two products can potentially interact, and pregnancy may make the practical side of that interaction more complicated because the day is already shaped by meals, nausea and whatever timing still feels manageable.
+Iron is often part of the supplementation plan, while an antibiotic may appear suddenly during an infection.
+These two products can potentially interact, and pregnancy may make the practical side of combining them even more visible because the day may already be shaped by nausea, meals and when you can manage to take anything at all.

 What to check before the conversation: